 Chloramines, like chlorine, will kill both salt and fresh water fish and other aquatic life including Koi fish, lobster, shrimp, frogs, turtles, snails, clams and live coral.
 Chloramines, therefore, like chlorine, must be removed before using tap water in your fresh or salt- water aquarium or pond.

 How can I remove chloramines from my water?

 A water-conditioning agent specifically designed to remove chloramines or an activated carbon filter must be used according to product instructions.
 If you are already using one of these products to remove chlorine, it's possible that the same product may also remove chloramines.
 However, you must read the product label to be sure.
 Chlorine removal agents that are not specifically designed to also remove chloramines could leave excess ammonia in the water.
 Too much ammonia could harm fish.
 Pet stores and other retail outlets have sold these products for years and have generally recommended their use.
 Your pet supplier should be able to provide any further guidance you may need.
 Be sure to give the treatment method the appropriate time to work.

 Won't letting water sit for a few days remove chloramines from tanks or pond water?

 No!
 Unlike chlorine, which dissipates when water sits for a few days, chloramines are longer lasting and may take weeks to dissipate.
-This is not a safe method for removing chloramines..
+This is not an effective method for removing chloramines.